-MA: To a question.
-I would say maybe after like five or six months is when I finally felt fully comfortable having a good mix of day trips, multi days, different gear types.
-Eventually it felt like almost everything had been thrown at me, save for like any vessel emergencies.
-So, at that point, like observing-wise and like just doing the job I felt comfortable with anything.
+MA: That's a good question.
+I would say maybe after five or six months is when I finally felt fully comfortable having a good mix of day trips, multi-days, different gear types.
+Eventually, it felt like almost everything had been thrown at me, save for any vessel emergencies.
+So, at that point, observing-wise and just doing the job, I felt comfortable with anything.